The impact of the Large Magellanic Cloud on dark matter direct detection signals: Implications for dark matter direct detection

 where $A$ is the atomic mass number of the target nucleus, $\sigma^{\rm SI}_{\chi N}$ is the spin-independent DM-nucleon scattering cross section at zero momentum transfer, $\mu_{\chi N}$ is the reduced mass of the DM and nucleon, and $F(E_R)$ is the spin-independent nuclear form factor for which we use the Helm form factor~\cite{Helm:1956zz}.

 Hence, the differential event rate can be written in terms of the halo integral (eq.~\eqref{eq: halo integral}) as

 We consider two idealized direct detection experiments, one with a xenon target nucleus and the other with germanium.
-These detectors are based on the sensitivity of the LZ~\cite{lz2015} and SuperCDMS~\cite{supercdms} direct detection experiments in the near future.
-Noble liquid detectors, such as LZ, can reach large exposures and are sensitive to large DM masses and lower cross sections.
+These detectors are based on the sensitivity of the LZ~\cite{LZ:2022lsv, lz2015} and SuperCDMS~\cite{supercdms} direct detection experiments in the near future.
+Noble liquid detectors, such as LZ which has recently published its first results~\cite{LZ:2022lsv}, can reach large exposures and are sensitive to large DM masses and lower cross sections.
 On the other hand, cryogenic solid state detectors such as SuperCDMS are sensitive sub-GeV DM masses.
 Considered together, these two types of experiments probe a large range of DM masses and scattering cross sections.

 For the xenon based experiment, we consider an energy range of $[2 -50]$~keV, an energy resolution of $\sigma_E=0.065 E_R+0.24\,{\rm keV}\sqrt{E_R/{\rm keV}}$~\cite{Bertone:2017adx}, and an exposure of $5.6\times 10^6$~kg~days with a maximum efficiency of 50\% as given in ref.~\cite{lz2015}.
 The exposure we consider for this experiment is expected to be achieved by LZ after five years of operation~\cite{lz2015}.